Chapter 5.40

 O. “Feral cat” is defined as a cat born and raised in the wild, or who has been abandoned or lost and turned to wild ways in order to survive.

-R. “Owner” means any person, partnership, or corporation owning, keeping, harboring, possessing, or having custody or control of one or more animals.
+Q. “Owner” means any person, partnership, or corporation owning, keeping, harboring, possessing, or having custody or control of one or more animals.
 “Harboring” an animal includes providing food or shelter for three consecutive days or more.
+Any person who allows or harbors a feral cat colony is responsible for the cats associated with that colony.

-W. “Vicious animal” means any animal that, without provocation, bites or attacks humans or other animals; approaches any person or other animal in a vicious or terrorizing manner or in apparent attitude of attack, whether or not the attack is consummated or is capable of being consummated; or has acted in a manner that causes or should cause its owner to know that it is potentially vicious.
+T. “Vicious animal” means any animal that, without provocation, bites or attacks humans or other animals; approaches any person or other animal in a vicious or terrorizing manner or in apparent attitude of attack, whether or not the attack is consummated; or has acted in a manner that causes or should cause its owner to know that it is potentially vicious.

 5.40.020 Licensing.